-We focus our publishing efforts in two areas: we provide resources for readers interested in Ignatian spirituality, and we support parish ministry leaders in their roles of fostering and passing on a living faith.
+We focus our publishing efforts in two areas: we provide resources for readers interested in Ignatian spirituality, and we support parish ministry leaders especially in their roles of fostering and passing on a living faith.

 What kinds of authors write for Loyola Press?

-We publish approximately twenty new books per year and are highly selective.
+We publish approximately 20 new books per year and are highly selective.
 We are looking for fresh, inspiring voices that celebrate and value the traditions, practices, and treasures of our 2,000-year-old faith journey.
 We seek writers who can speak to the needs and aspirations of our catechists and faith formation ministers.
 We are always looking for new voices in Ignatian spirituality.
 Our work is informed by the founding vision of St. Ignatius, who taught us that “finding God in all things is possible,” and we look for partners who see “the world charged with the grandeur of God.”

 What types of manuscripts are of interest to Loyola Press?

 Here are the two main categories of books we’re looking for:

 - Works that help people experience God in their lives more directly, that introduce the dynamics of the Spiritual Exercises and the Ignatian process of discernment and decision-making, and that open up Scripture as a way of encountering Jesus.

 - Works that introduce and explain Catholic tradition and the richness of our faith, the significance of our rituals and practices, the ability to speak with others about what we believe, and the invitation to find a place within the Church in which a person’s gifts can thrive.

 What are some recent titles published by Loyola Press?